-By rule of thumb, healthier options are lower in fat, especially saturated fat and cholesterol.
+By rule of thumb, healthier options are lower in fat, especially saturated fat.
 They are also lower in salt and sugar.
-To make them count for more nourishment, they should have more ingredients such as vegetables, and other, lean protein-rich ingredients such as tofu, fish ball, lean meat, or egg.
+To make them count for more nourishment, they should have more ingredients such as vegetables, and other, protein-rich ingredients such as tofu, beans/lentils, lean meat, fish or egg.

-Now for those who want a quick and easy way to make your decisions, look for the stalls that have a Healthier Choice logo displayed on their label which grades the stall's cleanliness and hygiene.
+Now for those who want a quick and easy way to make your decisions, look for the stalls that have a Healthier Choice logo displayed on their storefront.

-These hawkers have replaced key ingredients in their signature dishes e.g. using fibre-added vermicelli instead of those made with refined flour, and replacing high saturated fat cooking oil with specially formulated reduced-saturated fat oil.
-Hawkers will prepare their signature dishes with healthier ingredients without being asked.
+These hawkers have replaced key ingredients in their signature dishes e.g. using wholegrains vermicelli instead of those made with refined flour, and using healthier cooking oils which are lower in saturated fat.

 If all else fails, look at the food closely and use your observational powers.
 If you see a layer of oil floating over the dish, if the product is deep-fried, or has a lot of coconut milk in it, you will know that it is high in fat.